device42/device42-docs/docs/reports/reports/object-history-aka-audit-log.md

   }}
 />

-The **History (Audit Logs)** table includes the following sortable columns:
+The **History (Audit Logs)** table includes the following sortable columns :

-- **Type**: Displays the category of the object the change was made on (for example, Device, Global Settings, Affinity Group, Contract, and so on).
+- **Type**: Indicates the category of the object that was changed (for example, Device, Global Settings, Affinity Group, Contract, and so on).
-- **Object**: The specific object that was changed.
+- **Object**: Displays the specific object that was changed.
 Click an object to filter the table by that object.
 - **Changed**: Shows what was added and what was changed.
 For database objects, the database ID of the object is shown.
-- **Action**: The type of action that was logged (for example, Insert, Delete, Update, View, Login, API).
+- **Action**: Displays the type of action that was logged (for example, Insert, Delete, Update, View, Login, API).
-- **Origin**: Displays the source of the change (for example, UI, API, Task, and Internal).
+- **Origin**: Shows the source of the change (for example, UI, API, Task, and Internal).

 ### Dropdown Filters

 Apply filters to narrow down the results displayed in the table.
-Use the **Action Date/Time** dropdown to limit results to a specific duration or between specified dates.
+Use the **Action Date/Time** dropdown to limit results to a specific duration.

 The **User**, **Type**, **Action**, and **Origin** dropdown menus are included in the UI by default.
 To add additional filters, click the **+ More** button.

 Use the **Advanced** button to query the audit logs by properties such as `object_id` and `action_id`.

-Click on the gear icon to save the filters you've applied for quick access later or save the view as the default view.
+Click on the **gear icon** to save the filters you've applied for quick access later or to save the view as the default view.

 <ThemedImage
   alt="Dropdown filters"